 Transfer by network connection

-During the transfer, it helps if your TV has more than one HDMI port so that you can switch between inputs to monitor the progress on either console.
-If your TV only has one HDMI port, you could use a second display or simply leave both consoles on while unplugging their HDMI cords when you need to alternate.
+During the transfer, it helps if your TV has more than one HDMI port so that you can switch between inputs to monitor progress on either console.
+If your TV only has one free HDMI port, you might use a second display, or simply leave both consoles on while unplugging their HDMI cords when you need to alternate.

-When you first set up your PS5 console, there will be on-screen instructions for the data-transfer stage.
-If you skipped that initially, you can find the option by navigating to Settings–> System–> System Software–> Data Transfer.
-Click Continue when you are ready to begin.
-During the data transfer, do not either console, as doing so may cause damage to the systems.
+When you first set up your PS5 console, there should be onscreen instructions for the data transfer process.
+If you skipped that initially, you can find the option again by navigating to Settings > System > System Software > Data Transfer.
+Tap Continue when you’re ready to begin.
+During the transfer, don’t unplug data or power cables, as doing so may cause serious problems.

-When the PS5 console shows the message Prepare for Data Transfer, press and hold the power button on your PS4 console for one second (or until you hear a beep).
-On your PS5 console, select the data you want to transfer.
-In most cases, this will be saved data and any downloaded games you are currently playing.
-Select Start transfer and let the console communicate until the process is finished.
+When your PS5 shows the message Prepare for Data Transfer, press and hold the power button on your PS4 console for one second (or until you hear a beep).
+On your PS5, select the data you want to transfer.
+In most cases, this will be saved data and any downloaded games you’re currently playing.
+Start the transfer and wait until the process is finished.

-Your PS5 console will automatically restart near the end of the data transfer.
-After the console restarts, you’ll find all the games and save files from your PS4 on your PS5.
+Your PS5 console will automatically restart near the end.
+After this, you’ll find all the games and save files from your PS4 on your PS5.

 Transfer by PS cloud server

-If you subscribe to PlayStation Plus, you can take advantage of Sony’s cloud server to store and download saved data.
-This method involves uploading your PS4 data to the cloud server and then downloading the data to your PS5 console.
+If you subscribe to PlayStation Plus, you can take advantage of Sony’s cloud servers to store and download data.
+This method involves uploading your PS4 data to the cloud and then downloading it your PS5.

-Once your PS4 has finished uploading the data, turn on your PS5 and go to Settings –> Saved Data and Game/App Settings.
-Select Saved Data (PS4) and choose Cloud Storage to see everything you’ve stored in the cloud.
-Select the files and games you want to download and then choose Download to Console Storage.
+Once your PS4 has finished uploading, turn on your PS5 and go to Settings > Saved Data and Game/App Settings.
+Select Saved Data (PS4) and choose Cloud Storage to see everything you’ve stored.
+Select the files and games you want to download, and then choose Download to Console Storage.

-For PS5 games, if you select Sync Saved Data–> View Sync Status, you can check the sync status for each game.
-Alternatively, you can highlight a game from the home library, press the options button, and then select Check Sync Status of Saved Data.
+For PS5 games, if you select Sync Saved Data > View Sync Status, you can check the status for each game.
+Alternately, you can highlight a game from the home library, press the options button, and then select Check Sync Status of Saved Data.

 Transfer using an extended storage device

-Instead of re-downloading a PS4 game to your PS5 console storage, you can play any PS4 games installed on an external storage device by connecting it to your PS5.
+Instead of re-downloading a PS4 game to your PS5’s internal storage, you can play any PS4 games installed on an external storage device by connecting it to your PS5.

 Read more: The best hard drives and SSDs for the PS5

 If you don’t have a LAN cable, the fastest way to transfer saved data between two PS4 consoles is by using an external hard drive or USB stick.
 Download the data from one console, then plug it in to upload to another.
-Alternatively, you can download your saved data to a second PS4 from the cloud server if you are a PlayStation Plus subscriber.
+Alternately, you can download your saved data to a second PS4 from the cloud if you’re a PlayStation Plus subscriber.